thtrieu/darkflow/README.md

 ./flow --model cfg/yolo-tiny.cfg --load bin/yolo-tiny.weights

 # 2. To completely initialize a model, leave the --load option
-./flow --model cfg/yolo-3c.cfg
+./flow --model cfg/yolo-new.cfg

-# 3. It is useful to reuse the first identical layers of tiny for 3c
+# 3. It is useful to reuse the first identical layers of tiny for `yolo-new`
-./flow --model cfg/yolo-3c.cfg --load bin/yolo-tiny.weights
+./flow --model cfg/yolo-new.cfg --load bin/yolo-tiny.weights
 # this will print out which layers are reused, which are initialized
 ```